-Blood loss occurs after any major surgery.
+Blood loss occurs after any significant surgery.
 Carrots are very useful in filling this deficiency.
 Carrots contain a lot of mineral salts, which make human bones, teeth, and nails healthy.

-By eating carrots regularly, you can easily overcome your constipation problem during pregnancy.
+Eating carrots can easily overcome your constipation problem during pregnancy.
 Many pregnant women may experience cramping or muscle stiffness during their pregnancy.
 Carrot is a good remedy for these various problems.
 Carrots also help prevent anemia.
 But We remember the benefits and side effects of eating carrots.
-Carrots are rich in manganese, a mineral essential for the formation of bones and cartilage in your unborn baby.
+Carrots are rich in manganese, a mineral essential for forming bones and cartilage in your unborn baby.
 The folic acid present in it also helps in the development of the nervous system of the fetus.

 What Are The Side Effects of Carrots?

 Eating large amounts of carrots can cause yellowing of the skin and tooth decay in young children.
-Avoid eating too many carrots in summer, as it can cause high blood pressure and insomnia.
+Avoid eating too many carrots in summer, which can cause high blood pressure and insomnia.

 Know how to get rid of insomnia.
 The presence of excess beta-carotene in the intestine can cause cancer.
-Eating too much carrot can cause gas, diarrhea, stomach, and digestive disorders.
+Too much carrot can cause gas, diarrhea, stomach, and digestive disorders.
 Drinking extra carrot juice changes the taste of breast milk in women.

-Try to eat it as raw as possible, to get full vitamins and minerals.
+Eat it as raw as possible to get complete vitamins and minerals.
 Be sure to use soft plastic bags when storing carrots in the refrigerator.